amazellia/hugo-StackBlog/README.md

 # hugo-portfolio
-Started learning Hugo on June 16 2021 6PM at Robotic Systems, Australia from the Newcastle Coders Group, tutorial hosted by Sora and Sharlene.
+Started learning Hugo on June 16 2021 6 PM - 9 PM at Robotic Systems, Australia from the Newcastle Coders Group, tutorial hosted by Sora and Sharlene.
+After that night, I have continued building it up and learning how to use it such as integrating a headless CMS Ghost and tuning different themes.

 ## What I have Learned
 June 17 2021